50

 #1

-Educator Preparation Provider in North Texas
+Educator Preparation Provider

 The programs listed below may lead to professional licensure or certification.
 UNT has reviewed these programs against licensure requirements in Texas and, where possible, in other U.S. states and territories.
 Students planning to seek licensure or employment outside Texas should review the program’s state determination information and then confirm requirements with the appropriate state licensing agency.